Searchresults

 Preparation is key.
 This Education Tip focuses on the students’ preparation for a work placement abroad in terms of their language and intercultural skills.

 How to Hone Students' Language Skills in Preparation of a Work Placement Abroad?
-In the case of a work context in which a foreign language is … Read more -
+In the case of a work context in which a … Read more -

 Read more -